 While your patching dries, take this time to prep the area.
 You need to cover your surfaces with some Red Rosin heavy weight paper and tape off any fixtures you want protected.
 Just like the tile removal process, this can get messy.
-The ceramic tile adhesive is easier to work than mortar but you still might spill it and its better when its on paper instead of counter tops.
+The ceramic tile adhesive is easier to work than mortar but you still might spill it and it is better when it is on paper instead of countertops.

 Note: the above picture was taken earlier in the process when we were still removing the tile so you’ll notice there is no patch on the walls – that’s why.
 Now back to this how to install subway tile backsplash.

 Step 4: Apply tile adhesive to the wall.